swhitley/Workday_SAML_SSO/README.md

 General
 -------

-This is a starter project for creating a SAML solution for Workday.
-The code is fully functional, but you may need to add additional error handling and adapt the stylesheets for your environment.
+This is an ASP.NET (C#) starter project for creating a SAML solution for Workday.
+The code is fully functional, but you may need to add additional error handling and adapt the look-and-feel for your environment.
 It works for internal connections only (not over the Internet).
 The project features multi-tenant access, impersonation, and user-configurable options for network password authentication.

 Although this was designed to work with Workday, it should be a suitable project for other applications that use SAML 2.0.